ksu-cs-textbooks/cc410/content/iii-web/16-data-driven-websites/13-summary.md

 1. [ ] A webpage with blank spaces for data to be inserted
 1. [ ] A method for interfacing with a database

+# Request

+An **HTTP Request** represents data sent along which pathway?

+1. [X] From an HTTP Client to an HTTP Server
+1. [ ] From an HTTP Server to an HTTP Client
+1. [ ] From a Controller to a View Model
+1. [ ] From a View Model to a Controller

+# Request

+An **HTTP Response** represents data sent along which pathway?

+1. [ ] From an HTTP Client to an HTTP Server
+1. [X] From an HTTP Server to an HTTP Client
+1. [ ] From a Controller to a View Model
+1. [ ] From a View Model to a Controller

+# Routes

+A **route** in a web application is best described by which statement?

+1. [X] A mapping from a URL to a function call, along with parameters
+1. [ ] A database table representing a real-world object
+1. [ ] A method for rendering templates in a controller
+1. [ ] A pathway for caching data in an HTTP server

+# Constructed Templates

+Which concept from object-oriented programming can be used to build **reusable template portions** in a web application?

+1. [X] Inheritance
+1. [ ] Encapsulation
+1. [ ] Message Passing
+1. [ ] Polymorphism

 {{< /quizdown >}}